JiabaoChen1/JiabaoChen1.github.io/_pages/about.md

 * Weakly Supervised Learning

 # 📧Seeking a PhD Opportunity
-I am currenly looking for PhD Opportunity.
+I am currently looking for PhD Opportunity.
 If you are interested in my research or aware of potential PhD opportunities, I would greatly appreciate your recommendation.
 Please feel free to contact me.

 <span class='anchor' id='-xl'></span>